syncfusion-content/blazor-docs/blazor/gantt-chart/data-binding.md

 ### Load Child on Demand

-To render child records on demand, assign remote service url in the instance of **SfDataManager** to the **Url** property.
-To interact with remote data source,  provide the endpoint **url** and also define the [GanttTaskFields.HasChildMapping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_HasChildMapping) property of Gantt Chart.
+To render child records on demand, assign a remote service URL in the instance of **SfDataManager** to the **Url** property.
+To interact with the remote data source,  provide the endpoint **URL** and also define the [GanttTaskFields.HasChildMapping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTaskFields.html#Syncfusion_Blazor_Gantt_GanttTaskFields_HasChildMapping) property of Gantt Chart.

-The `GanttTaskFields.HasChildMapping` property maps the field name in data source, that denotes whether current record holds any child records.
+The `GanttTaskFields.HasChildMapping` property maps the field name in the data source, which denotes whether the current record holds any child records.
 This is useful internally to show expand icon while binding child data on demand.

-When [LoadChildOnDemand](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_LoadChildOnDemand) is disabled, all the root nodes are rendered in collapsed state at initial load.
+When [LoadChildOnDemand](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_LoadChildOnDemand) is disabled, all the root nodes are rendered in a collapsed state at initial load.
 On expanding the root node, the child nodes will be loaded from the remote server.

 When both [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableVirtualization) and `LoadChildOnDemand` is enabled, only the current viewport root nodes are rendered in a collapsed state.

-When a root node is expanded, its child nodes are rendered and maintained in a collection locally, such that on consecutive expand/collapse actions on root node, the child nodes are loaded locally instead from the remote server.
+When a root node is expanded, its child nodes are rendered and maintained in a collection locally, such that on consecutive expand/collapse actions on the root node, the child nodes are loaded locally instead of from the remote server.

-When the `LoadChildOnDemand` is enabled parent records are rendered in expanded state.
+When the `LoadChildOnDemand` is enabled, parent records are rendered in an expanded state.

 {% tabs %}